ameyaranadee/restoreviews/README.md

 Create our header and footer partials
 Add in Bootstrap
-##Creating New Campgrounds
+##Creating New Restaurants

-Setup new campground POST route
+Setup new restaurant POST route
 Add in body-parser
 Setup route to show form
 Add basic unstyled form
-##Style the campgrounds page
+##Style the restaurants page

 Add a better header/title
-Make campgrounds display in a grid
+Make restaurants display in a grid
 ##Style the Navbar and Form

 Add a navbar to all templates
-Style the new campground form
+Style the new restaurant form
 ##Add Mongoose

 Install and configure Mongoose
-Setup campground model
+Setup restaurant model
-Use campground model inside of our routes
+Use restaurant model inside of our routes
 ##Show Page

 Review the RESTful routes we've seen so far